michalspondr/secure_connection/README.md

 ```
 sudo update-ca-certificates
 ```
-You should see something like _Adding debian:michalCA.pem_ in the output.
+You should see something like _Adding debian:michalCA.crt_ in the output.

 ## Webserver with own certificates
 Now I want to create web server (based on nginx) that can be accessed via HTTPS only.
 For that I need CA-signed certificate.